 - The impact of weather conditions on the demand for propane, fuel oil and other refined fuels, natural gas and electricity;

-- Volatility in the unit cost of propane, fuel oil and other refined fuels and natural gas, the impact of the Partnership's hedging and risk management activities and the adverse impact of price increases on volumes as a result of customer conservation;
+- Volatility in the unit cost of propane, fuel oil and other refined fuels, natural gas and electricity, the impact of the Partnership's hedging and risk management activities, and the adverse impact of price increases on volumes sold as a result of customer conservation;

 - The ability of the Partnership to compete with other suppliers of propane, fuel oil and other energy sources;

 - The impact on the price and supply of propane, fuel oil and other refined fuels from the political, military or economic instability of the oil producing nations, including Russian military action in Ukraine, global terrorism and other general economic conditions, including the economic instability resulting from natural disasters such as pandemics, including the COVID-19 pandemic;

 - The ability of the Partnership to acquire and maintain reliable transportation for its propane, fuel oil and other refined fuels;

-- The ability of the Partnership to retain customers;
+- The ability of the Partnership to retain customers or acquire new customers;

 - The impact of customer conservation, energy efficiency and technology advances on the demand for propane, fuel oil and other refined fuels, natural gas and electricity;

 - The ability of management to continue to control expenses and manage inflationary increases in fuel, labor and other operating costs;

-- The impact of changes in applicable statutes and government regulations, or their interpretations, including those relating to the environment and global warming and other regulatory developments on the Partnership's business;
+- The impact of changes in applicable statutes and government regulations, or their interpretations, including those relating to the environment and climate change, derivative instruments and other regulatory developments on the Partnership's business;

-- The impact of changes in tax regulations that could adversely affect the tax treatment of the Partnership for federal income tax purposes;
+- The impact of changes in tax laws that could adversely affect the tax treatment of the Partnership for income tax purposes;

 - The impact of legal proceedings on the Partnership's business;